michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-22-string-merging-pstr-percent-codes.markdown

 {% endhighlight %}

 and it turns out the linker actually cleverly merges those three strings *into each other*.
-In the ELF file, only "%%%" remains, and "%" and "%%" end up pointing *into* that string at the appropriate offset.
+In the resulting ELF file, only "%%%" remains, and "%" and "%%" end up pointing *into* that string at the appropriate offset.
 Nice!